-If you come home to find that a burst pipe has flooded your kitchen and living room, your homeowners coverage can be a lifesaver.
+If you come home to find that a burst pipe has flooded your kitchen and living room, your homeowner's insurance coverage can be a lifesaver.
 Unfortunately, many policyholders contact a water extractor only to have the situation go from bad to worse.
-The supposed expert informs you that all you need to do is sign a few forms to have the problem handled.
-Unfortunately, a recent article published in The Daytona Beach News-Journal and written by Rep. David Santiago, R-Deltona, discussed a widespread scam in which unscrupulous third parties are taking control of homeowners insurance claims but failing to protect the policyholder’s interest.
+This supposed expert informs you that all you need to do is sign a few forms to have the problem handled.
+Unfortunately, a recent article published in The Daytona Beach News-Journal and written by Rep. David Santiago, R-Deltona, discussed a widespread scam in which unscrupulous third parties are taking control of homeowner's insurance claims but failing to protect the policyholder’s interest.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgoby dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].